davidsowerby/takkan/docs/tutorial/tutorial.md

 ## Assumptions

-You are using Android Studio (with apologies to anyone using any other IDE).
+You are using Android Studio (with apologies to anyone using a different IDE).

 ## Prior knowledge